lhcb/starterkit-lessons/first-analysis-steps/minimal-dv-job.md

 will store any algorithm output in, which should be our ntuple.

 {% callout "Being smart and efficient" %}
+Typical stripping lines take only a small part of the stripped stream - so, a small fraction of events in the DST: actually, usually you care about a single TES location!
+At the same time, event unpacking and running the DecayTreeTuple machinery for each event is time-consuming.
+Consequently, DSTs can be processed much faster if before unpacking we select *only* events which are likely to accomodate the desired TES location.
+This can be achieved, for example, by requiring a prefilter checking whether event passes a stripping requirement.
+You may also filter on trigger decisions - this is an idea behind the Turbo stream.
-Typical stripping lines take only a small part of the stripped stream (so, of the DST).
-Consequently, they can be processed much faster if one applies a prefilter allowing to loop only over events passing a stripping (or an additional, e.g. trigger) requirement, rather than all events in the DST.
-Thus, it is *strongly* recommended to exploit the `EventPreFilters` method offered by `DaVinci`.
-This feature can save a lot of processing time and collaboration's computing resources when running over millions of events.
+As a conclusion, it is *strongly* recommended to exploit the `EventPreFilters` method offered by `DaVinci`: this feature can save a lot of processing time and collaboration's computing resources when running over millions of events.
-To require events to pass a specific stripping line requirement before running the event loop, one should add these lines to the options file:
+To require events to pass a specific stripping line requirement, one should add these lines to the options file:
 ```python
 from PhysConf.Filters import LoKi_Filters
 fltrs = LoKi_Filters (